 To save your pipeline, you need to make sure it validates first.
 That’s another reason to validate once in a while.
 You definitely don’t want to be in the middle of building something complex, realize you didn’t get something quite right, notice it’s the end of your workday, leave your browser running because you can’t save the pipeline, come back the next day, and find that your computer restarted in the middle of the night.
 Trust me!
-It’s not fun.
+That’s not fun 🤦🏼♀️

 This deploys the change from the user interface to the Azure Data Factory service:

 In this post, we went through Azure Data Factory pipelines in more detail.
-We looked at how to create and organize them, how to navigate the design canvas, and how to edit the JSON code behind the scenes, and how to publish our changes.
+We looked at how to create and organize them, how to navigate the design canvas, how to edit the JSON code behind the scenes, and how to publish our changes.